Gracija Filipović

 Gracija Filipović is a Croatian film actress.
 She is known for her starring role in Murina as well her collaborations with director Antoneta Alamat Kusijanović.

 In 2022, she won the Gotham Award for Break Through Performer for her role in Murina.

-She grew up in Dubvorik and began acting as a child in theatre.
+She grew up in Dubrovnik and began acting as a child in theatre.
 She is also a former professional swimmer.